Porges/ways-to-play/src/games/black-and-white-cocks/index.md

 ---

 <p class="lead">
-<span class="aka">Black and White Cocks</span>{%fn%}an apparently un-Googleable name…{%endfn%} was a gambling game played in England in the 19th century.
+<span class="aka">Black and White Cocks</span> — an apparently un-Googleable name — was a gambling game played in England in the 19th century.
 In 1838 it was described as a “well-known game of chance”,[@Tiverton] but it seems to have died out before the 20th century.
 </p>

 {%image